 Built in 1874 as a drill shed for the 12th Battalion of Infantry or York Rangers, the building is a Recognized Federal Heritage Building.
 The Town purchased the Armoury from the federal government in 2014 with the intention of restoring the property and returning it to its role as a community gathering space.

-The full report on the restoration of the Armoury is available below:
+Reports on the restoration of the Armoury are available below: